211 State Route 416

 Pond Area Shelter: This popular picnic shelter with a paved surface is located alongside the five-acre pond and Boathouse, just a short walk from the parking area.
 It is ideal for small groups or family outings and is also near our tennis court facilities. *A permit fee is charged for use of the shelter.
 Permits may be obtained by phoning (845) 615-3830.
 Shelter occupancy is limited to 60.
 Electricity is available at this location.

-Picnic Grove and Sally’s Dream Playground: A 20-acre area includes charcoal grills, picnic tables, shelter, playground equipment, active game field area, comfort stations and parking area for 150 cars. *Group users of 20 or more require an advance permit.
-Permits may be obtained by phoning (845) 615-3830.
-There is no charge for individual or family use, pending availability.
-Shelter use is on a first come, first used basis on weekdays for children’s groups, if the shelter is not reserved.
-Fee may be waived by the Commissioner for senior citizen groups on weekdays.
+Picnic Grove and Sally’s Dream Playground: A 20-acre area includes charcoal grills, picnic tables, shelter, playground equipment, active game field area, comfort stations and parking area for 150 cars.
+This facility is open to the public but use of the shelter requires a permit and a fee.
+Availability for renting the shelter may be obtained by phoning (845) 615-3830.
 Shelter occupancy is limited to 96.
 The shelter has electricity and a paved surface.

-Day Camp Area: (I) A 50 acre open area suitable for large group gatherings includes 120 foot by 40 foot shelter building, charcoal grills, picnic tables, shelters, playground equipment, play area, active game area, comfort station, softball field and ample parking.
-This area is limited to groups of over 200 for the months of June, July and August.
+Day Camp Area: A 50 acre open area suitable for large group gatherings includes 120 foot by 40 foot shelter building, charcoal grills, picnic tables, shelters, playground equipment, play area, active game area, comfort station, softball field and ample parking.
 This shelter has electricity and a paved surface.

-Group Picnicking Area: (II) An area attractive to groups of 100-200 (maximum) includes grills, picnic tables, play area, comfort station, softball field, volleyball and ample parking.
-Occupancy of shelter is limited to 200.
+Group Picnic Area: An area attractive for groups up to 200 (maximum) includes grills, picnic tables, play area, comfort station, softball field and ample parking.
 This shelter has electricity and a paved surface.

 Please Note: Facility Rentals require advance permit and payment of scheduled fees.
 Permits may be obtained by calling (845) 615-3830.